evrenvural/altogic-authentication/README.md

 ```

 ## Sign Up & Sign In
 altogic.auth.signupWithEmail function requires two parameters: email, and password.
-Three responses are returned as user, session, and error.
+In the response session, user and error objects can be returned.
 User contains id, providerUserId, provider, signUpAt, lastLoginAt, emailVerified, and phoneVerified.
 The session contains userId, token, creationDtm, accessGroupKeys, and userAgent information.
 If there is user and session information in the response from altogic in the signUp function, this information is saved to the storage with context auth, and the user is directed to the home page.

 ```javascript
 import React, { useState } from "react"